-When workers in Kennewick and Moses Lake, WA are injured on the job, they assume their no-fault insurance will cover all of their out-of-pocket expenses.
+When workers in Kennewick, Moses Lake, and Spokane, WA are injured on the job, they assume their no-fault insurance will cover all of their out-of-pocket expenses.
 Unfortunately, the Washington State Department of Labor & Industries or workers' insurance companies often attempt to settle workers' compensation claims for less than the fair amount.

 Work with McPartland Law Offices PLLC so you have a better chance of receiving the compensation you deserve.
 We will work to ensure the Department of Labor & Industries, Self Insurance Companies, and your employer treat you fairly.

 Many victims in Washington feel overwhelmed when filing workers' compensation claims.
 Your workers' compensation lawyer will provide peace of mind as you seek compensation.

 Many injured workers do not get the benefits that they should receive.
 Here is a list of examples the Department of Labor or Industries and/or Self-Insured companies do that harm already-injured workers:

 1. Wage replacement benefits (aka time loss payments) should be paid at 60% of a single person's wages and benefits, plus 5% additionally for a spouse and 2% for dependent children (whether minors or not).
 The claims administrators frequently document people as 'single' when they are not.
 They often fail to include benefits in the calculation.
 Consultations to establish wage entitlement are free.

 2. Injured workers should know that the closure of their case is rarely the end of the matter.
 A claim may be opened at any time within seven (7) years of the claim's first, final closure, for full monetary and medical benefits.
 Injured workers should know, however, that they must show objective worsening.
 A consultation to determine availability of reopening is free.

 3. Claims may be reopened forever for medical benefits and treatment.
 Consultations to learn more about this are free.